-Abbie Beane joined The Offset Project 501c3 in 2010 and spearheads zero-waste, organics recycling and environmental certification programs for special events and businesses in Monterey and Santa Cruz counties.
-She holds a Masters degree in international environmental policy and sustainable business and development from the Middlebury Institute of International Studies and is a 2004 graduate of Middlebury College.
-Abbie also works for the California Carpet Stewardship Program and has worked for the national Product Stewardship Institute, for several Northwest-based conservation nonprofits, and as a journalist for print media.
-Abbie currently serves on the Monterey Regional Compost Coalition, the Carmel River Watershed Conservancy board, and the California Green Initiatives for Venues and Events Technical Council.
-Abbie is also a Sustainable Event Alliance certified professional.
+Abbie Beane joined The Offset Project in 2010 and spearheads zero-waste, organics recycling and environmental certification programs for special events and venues in Monterey County and beyond.
+She holds a Masters degree in International Environmental Policy and Sustainable Business and Development from the Monterey Institute of International Studies, and is a 2004 graduate of Middlebury College.
+Abbie has also worked for the national Product Stewardship Institute, for several Northwest-based conservation groups, and as a full-time journalist.
+Abbie is a Sustainable Event Alliance accredited professional and serves on the California Resource Recovery Association Green Initiatives for Events and Venues technical council, the Monterey Regional Compost Coalition and on the Carmel River Watershed Conservancy board.

 Environmental Outreach Coordinator